anthonyabeo/blog/content/posts/go-rpc.md

 The `main function (Lines 75-91)` simply calls the `put` method to store some data in the key-value store on the server and calls `get` to retrieve it.

 ## Conclusion
 This is as simple as RPC gets.
 For a more production-ready system, more robust frameworks such as gRPC and Apache Thrift should be preferred. gRPC provides a flexible, full-featured interface-definition language called protocol buffers that makes defining services a breeze.
-It also offers security features and improved performance by supporting bi-directional streaming among others.
+It also offers security features and improved performance by supporting bi-directional streaming, among others.